 As part of Colorado Gov. Jared Polis’ WGA Chair Initiative, The Heat Beneath Our Feet, the Western Governors’ Association will be conducting tours of geothermal facilities throughout the region to explore the various market and policy factors that affect the development and deployment of geothermal technologies, and evaluate strategies to scale those technologies across the West.

-Recently, Hawaii Gov. David Ige and officials with the U.S. Department of Energy, U.S. Geological Survey, Los Alamos National Laboratory, and Colorado Energy Office toured Volcanoes National Park, the Puna Geothermal Venture, and Blue Planet Energy Lab at Pu'uwa'awa'a Ranch to learn about geothermal electricity generation and its potential to transform energy use throughout the West.
+As part of WGA's Heat Beneath Our Feet Initiative, Hawaii Gov. David Ige and officials with the U.S. Department of Energy, U.S. Geological Survey, Los Alamos National Laboratory, and Colorado Energy Office toured Volcanoes National Park, the Puna Geothermal Venture, and Blue Planet Energy Lab at Pu'uwa'awa'a Ranch to learn about geothermal electricity generation.

-On October 21st, WGA hosted a webinar featuring Scott Glenn, the Chief Energy Officer for the Hawaii State Energy Office; Nicole Lautze, a professor and principal investigator with the Hawaii Groundwater and Geothermal Resources Center at the University of Hawaii; and Paul Thomsen, the Vice President of Business Development at Ormat Technologies, Inc.
+Following the tour, WGA hosted a webinar featuring Scott Glenn, the Chief Energy Officer for the Hawaii State Energy Office, and Nicole Lautze, a principal investigator with the Hawaii Groundwater and Geothermal Resources Center at the University of Hawaii.

 Together they discussed the potential to expand geothermal electric generation and utility-scale deployment throughout the West, as well as grid integration, cross-industry partnerships, land access, and extractive applications.